 Ginger is the rhizome of a plant that belongs to the same family as two other popular spices: cardamom and turmeric.
-It offers a sweet, spicy kick that will go as well with French toast as it does in baked goods like gingerbread.
+It offers a sweet and spicy kick that will go as well with French toast as it does in baked goods like gingerbread.
 Gingerbread may be the best-known application for ginger in Western cuisine.

-When using ginger on French toast, you may find that the dried and powdered version of the spice is easier to use than the fresh rhizome though the latter will give you a more intense flavor.
+When using ginger on French toast, you may find that the dried and powdered version of the spice is easier to use than the fresh rhizome, though the latter will give you a more intense flavor.
 Whichever form of it you use, ginger will pair well with the other spices on this list.